DraftShift/StealthChanger/UserMods/MRSalguod/Dragon Burner Backplate with pins up 8mm/Readme.md

 ### BOM:

-  Backplate is hardware should be the same.
+  Backplate hardware should be the same.
 8mm longer screws are needed for the Orbiter V2.0.

   ### Pictures: